strong-type-systems/libregraphicsmeeting/current/2025/register.md

 **You are already registered** if you are a presenter or host of another session.
 Registration is optional, but it will help us estimate how many T-shirts and Bags to print.
-Pleas use the **"Presenters-Registration"** option to not take away a seat from another attendee.
+Please use the **"Presenters-Registration"** option to not take away a seat from another attendee.

 ## Additional Remarks